MELISSA BLOCK, Host:

 Attorney General Eric Holder, who oversees the ATF, tried to explain what he knew about the episode on Capitol Hill this week.

-Iowa Republican Senator Charles Grassley has been on the trail too.
+JOHNSON: Iowa Republican Senator Charles Grassley has been on the trail too.

-For his part, Attorney General Holder said he hadn't been aware of the operation.
+JOHNSON: For his part, Attorney General Holder said he hadn't been aware of the operation.
 He told lawmakers it's on his radar screen now.

-Mr. HOLDER: What I have told people at the Department of Justice is that under no circumstances, in any case, that any investigation that we bring, should guns be allowed to be distributed in an uncontrolled manner.
+HOLDER: What I have told people at the Department of Justice is that under no circumstances, in any case, that any investigation that we bring, should guns be allowed to be distributed in an uncontrolled manner.

-In an exchange with Congressman Issa, Holder bristled at the suggestion those investigators have blood on their hands.
+JOHNSON: In an exchange with Congressman Issa, Holder bristled at the suggestion those investigators have blood on their hands.

-Mr. HOLDER: The notion that somehow or rather this Justice Department is responsible for those deaths that you mentioned, that assertion is offensive.
+HOLDER: The notion that somehow or rather this Justice Department is responsible for those deaths that you mentioned, that assertion is offensive.
 And I want to tell you that...

-Rep. ISSA: But what if it's accurate, Mr. Attorney General?
+BLOCK: But what if it's accurate, Mr. Attorney General?

-Carrie Johnson, NPR News, Washington.
+JOHNSON: Carrie Johnson, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.